stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 now emitting clouds of foetid smoke.
 It was lighted within, the horrible altars and grotesque images revealed flickeringly by candles which must have been changed less than a half-hour before;
 and on the gravelly floor lay the horror that made all the crowd reel backward.
-It was Feldon, head burned to a crisp by some odd device he had slipped over it&mdash;a kind of wire cage connected with a rather shaken-up battery which had evidently fallen to the floor from a nearby altar-pot.
+It was Feldon, head burned to a crisp by some odd device he had slipped over it--a kind of wire cage connected with a rather shaken-up battery which had evidently fallen to the floor from a nearby altar-pot.
-When the men saw it they exchanged glances, thinking of the &ldquo;electric executioner&rdquo;
-Feldon had always boasted of inventing&mdash;the thing which everyone had rejected, but had tried to steal and copy.
-The papers were safe in Feldon&rsquo;s open portmanteau which stood close by, and an hour later the column of searchers started back for No. 3 with a grisly burden on an improvised stretcher.
+When the men saw it they exchanged glances, thinking of the  "electric executioner " Feldon had always boasted of inventing--the thing which everyone had rejected, but had tried to steal and copy.
+The papers were safe in Feldon's open portmanteau which stood close by, and an hour later the column of searchers started back for No. 3 with a grisly burden on an improvised stretcher.